 There are multiple IRS requirements affecting employers who offer pre-tax benefits packages to their employees.
 These pre-tax benefits are subject to regulations from Section 125 of the Internal Revenue Code.
 In order to provide your employees with healthcare plans that make use of pre-tax salary deductions, you must have a Section 125 plan document.

 New City Insurance knows ACA and DOL compliance inside and out.
-We make employee benefits compliance easy for our clients, growing right along with you as new compliance requirements come in with each new stage of your business development.
+We make employee benefits compliance easy for our clients with a employee benefits compliance checklist. we are growing right along with you as new compliance requirements come in with each new stage of your business development.

 Deliver industry-leading health benefits your employees expect and deserve, without breaking the bank.
 Providing quality, affordable health benefits to your employees within a company budget is a unique challenge and a fine balancing act.
 A benefits package that falls short of employee expectations can lead to recruitment and retention issues, holding your company back from success.
 At New City Insurance, we recognize that no one solution fits all.
 That is why our expert advisors are dedicated to finding customized health benefit solutions for your business.
 We will help you deliver packages you can be confident in — and that your employees will appreciate.